szabolcstoth/robotframework-basics/docs/03-remote/01-execute-command.md

 ## Results

-Inside the `tests` folder, execute the following command to execute `03-Remote` suite.
+In the `tests` folder, execute the following command to execute the `03-Remote` suite.

 ``` bash
 robot --suite 03-remote .
 ```

-The output should be something like this:
+The output should look similar to the following:

     ==============================================================================
     Tests.03-Remote